illinois-cs241/chainlink/README.md

 The `Chainlink` run function takes a base environment (`environ`) and executes each container specified by `stages` during construction in sequence.
 If a stage fails, then no subsequent stages will be run.

-Unless it makes sense to have a base environment for all containers, `environ` can usually be left empty and specified in the `env` option of each stage.
+Unless it makes sense to have a base environment for all containers, `environ` can usually be left empty and specified in the `env` option of each stage instead.

 The run function returns a list of object, an example of which is annotated below: